 National Trivia Day

-National Trivia Day is a holiday that’s celebrated annually every 4th of January.
-It’s a day on which people can take part in trivia contests, share useless pieces of information and data with friends and family, or spend the day watching and rewatching their favorite trivia-based TV shows.
-No matter how the day is observed, however, one thing is for certain: plenty of people are going to learn a whole lot of trivia on this holiday.
+National Trivia Day is a holiday celebrated annually on January 4th.
+It’s a day when people can participate in trivia contests, share obscure facts with friends and family, or spend the day watching their favorite trivia-based TV shows.
+No matter how the day is observed, one thing is certain: many people will learn a great deal of trivia on this holiday.

-It would almost be unacceptable to talk about National Trivia Day without presenting our readers with a little bit of trivia on how the day was founded, so we did the research and found out exactly when it was founded and by whom.
+It would be almost unacceptable to talk about National Trivia Day without presenting our readers with some trivia about how the day was founded.
+We did the research and discovered exactly when it was founded and by whom.
 This day was founded by Robert L. Birch of Pun Corps in 1980.
-Pun Corps is the company that would produce the Trivial Pursuit board game—a game that debuted in 1981.
+Pun Corps is the company that would later produce the Trivial Pursuit board game—a game that debuted in 1981.

-Since we know that people who are celebrating this day have a deep and abiding love of trivia, we’ve decided to scour the Internet and try to find some of the most interesting pieces of trivia that hopefully most of our readers don’t already know.
-So enough of an introduction, below are some interesting pieces of trivia for you to enjoy.
+Knowing that people celebrating this day have a deep love of trivia, we’ve scoured the Internet to find some of the most interesting trivia that hopefully most of our readers don’t already know.
+So, without further ado, below are some intriguing trivia facts for you to enjoy.

-• To know what it felt like to write a masterpiece, Hunter S. Thompson retyped “The Great Gatsby.”
+• To understand what it felt like to write a masterpiece, Hunter S. Thompson retyped “The Great Gatsby.”

-• Thomas Jefferson wrote part of the Declaration of Independence in a Philly tavern.
+• Thomas Jefferson wrote parts of the Declaration of Independence in a Philadelphia tavern.

 • Some cats are allergic to humans.